Poke (poh-kay) grain bowl

 I love lunch.
 It’s such an important part of the day – and a time to pause, take stock and refuel for what lies ahead.
 Grain bowls give nutritional balance in a way that’s a simple pleasure to eat.
 And the real beauty is you can mix and match whatever’s handy – all you need is a grain, a protein source and a few vegetables.
-This poke grain bowl is one of my favourites watch the video below or scroll down for the full recipe.
+If you are struggling with adverse menopause symptoms, this recipe may become one of your staples.
+Fresh tuna is an oily fish which can help hydrate dry menopausal skin and the brown rice is a good source of magnesium.
+Studies have suggested that increasing our magnesium intake may help to reduce the severity of hot flushes and improve sleep quality.
+This poke grain bowl is one of my favourites.
+Watch the video below or scroll down for the full recipe.

 - Rinse the rice in cold water, then sauté in olive oil until it starts to turn golden (this will give it an extra nutty flavour).
 Place the rice into a pan with 175ml of water, add a teaspoon of sea salt and bring to the boil.
 Reduce to a simmer and cook for 25-30 minutes.
 Keep a lid on and do not check or stir throughout cooking.
 Let the rice rest for a further 10 minutes once the heat is off.
 Drain the rice, fluff it up and place the desired amount into the bowl.